leonj1/my-indexer/README.md

 ![Robot Indexer](robot-indexer.jpg)

 My-Indexer is a lightweight, concurrent full-text search engine written in Go.
-It provides fast and efficient text indexing and searching capabilities with support for complex queries, making it ideal for applications that need embedded search functionality.
+It provides fast and efficient text indexing and searching capabilities with support for complex queries and Elasticsearch-compatible DSL, making it ideal for applications that need embedded search functionality.

 ## Features

-- **Full-Text Search**: Support for term, phrase, and field-specific queries
+- **Full-Text Search**: Support for term, match, prefix, and field-specific queries
+- **Elasticsearch-Compatible DSL**: Query using familiar Elasticsearch query syntax
-- **Complex Query Support**: Boolean operators (AND, OR) for advanced search combinations
+- **Complex Query Support**: Boolean queries with must, should, and must_not clauses
+- **Range Queries**: Support for numeric and date range searches
 - **Concurrent Operations**: Thread-safe design supporting multiple simultaneous readers and writers
 - **Transaction Support**: ACID-compliant operations with rollback capability
 - **Crash Recovery**: Built-in transaction logging for durability